-While it may be difficult for AI researchers and developers to find social media data for machine learning, one open source of data is Twitter.
+While it may be difficult for AI researchers and developers to find social media data for machine learning, one great source to create datasets is Twitter.
 Numerous educational organizations, research teams, and independent researchers have scraped tweets from Twitter and made the data available for public use.

 Below is a list of the best open Twitter datasets for machine learning.

 Best Twitter Datasets for Natural Language Processing and Machine learning

 A dataset containing tweets about the large tech company, Apple.
 The tweets in this dataset were compiled using tweets containing the hashtag #AAPL, the reference @apple, and others.
 The tweets were then divided into positive, negative, or neutral sentiments.

 This dataset for machine learning consists of 10,000 tweets which include the hashtag #AvengersEndgame.

 This dataset contains 150,000 tweets mentioning Charlottesville or containing the #Charlottesville hashtag.